webpy/webpy.github.com/templetor.md

 There are almost as many Python templating systems as there are web frameworks (and, indeed, it seems like many templating systems are adopting web framework-like features), so it is with some trepidation that I work on a new one.
-Sadly, again I find that my requirement are met by nothing else:
+Sadly, again I find that my requirements are met by nothing else:

 1. The templating system has to _look_ decent.
 No `<%#foo#%>` crud.